 Multi-purpose Tool or Knife

 There are limitless ways in which you can use a knife of a multi-purpose!
 For example, it allows you to cut strips of cloth into bandages, remove splinters, fix broken eyeglasses, open a bag of delicious and nutritious trail mix, cut a tangle of cord free from your backpack and perform many different repairs on your gear, in case they are needed.
+For an advanced hiker or survivalist, here are all types of survival knives and how to choose the best one for you.

 A good and durable backpack is what separates a tiresome hiking experience from an awesome one.
 Almost everything you’re carrying will go in it.
 Which is why it must be comfortable and serve you for many trips in the future.
 It is also advisable to get a backpack with a rain built-in cover.
 Additionally, many packs come with a flexible net pocket on their side, where you can store a water bottle for an easy reach.